ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `type`: The type of page, used for [website sections](website_sections).
 Case the value is case sensitive and spaces should get replaced with underscores.

+* `type_img`: Specify an icon that is shown in front of the page title in the section navigation tiles (See [Website sections](website_sections)) and related pages.
+It can be used as a "Section" specific icon to visually group.

 * `page_citation`: When set to true, it will cause the citation section for the page to be generated in the format: `<author names>. <page title>. <site domain>. <page URL>. <date accessed>.`

 ### Page specific GitHub configurations